phidatahq/phidata/README.md

 ## What is phidata?

-Phidata adds memory, knowledge and tools to LLMs.
+Phidata is a framework for building AI Assistants with memory, knowledge and tools.

+## Why use phidata

 **Problem:** LLMs have limited context and cannot take actions.<br />
 **Solution:** Add memory, knowledge and tools.